threatpatrols/documentation/docs/opnsense/repo/index.md

   "https://repo.threatpatrols.com/opnsense/FreeBSD:12:amd64/21.1/stable/Latest/os-threatpatrols.pkg"
 ```

-## Upgrade
-Major-version OPNsense upgrades require that you re-install the matching version `os-threatpatrols`
-plugin.
-Follow the same install process using the URL for the latest OPNsense version.

 ## Remove
 You can easily remove the Threat Patrols package repo from your OPNsense system by uninstalling
 the `os-threatpatrols` via the regular OPNsense web-interface via System->Firmware->Plugins menu.